San Francisco board approves wild animal performance ban

-SAN FRANCISCO, April 15 (Reuters) - San Francisco’s Board of Supervisors has voted unanimously to ban performances of wild or exotic animals for public entertainment, including appearances in circuses or on the sets of movies, television shows and commercials.
+SAN FRANCISCO (Reuters) - Performances by wild and exotic animals, from the circus big top to movie and television sets, will soon be banned in San Francisco under an ordinance given final approval on Tuesday by the city’s Board of Supervisors.

-The measure, approved 11-0 by the board on Tuesday and expected to be enacted in a final vote next week, would make San Francisco the largest city to adopt such a sweeping prohibition on the commercial use of wild animals for public amusement, supporters said.
+Passage of the measure, opposed by the circus and motion picture industries, makes San Francisco the largest city to adopt such a sweeping prohibition on the commercial use of wild animals for public amusement, supporters said.

+The measure, formally adopted by unanimous consent a week after the board tentatively endorsed it on an 11-0 vote, is due to take effect in 30 days.

-The ordinance would not apply to domesticated animals, including dogs, cats, horses and other livestock or pets.
-Educational activities or exhibitions accredited by certain zoological and museum organizations would also be exempt.
+The ordinance does not apply to domesticated animals, such as dogs, cats, horses and other livestock or pets.
+Educational activities or exhibitions accredited by certain zoological and museum organizations are also exempt.

 At least eight smaller California municipalities have enacted broad circus bans, while Los Angeles and Oakland have moved to effectively prohibit elephant performances by outlawing bullhooks and other implements used to control the animals.